 Artificial barriers constructed in rivers and streams are also a potential method to prevent or reduce the spread of invasive crayfishes to upstream locations in stream networks.
 Such methods generally involve the construction of concrete barriers (i.e., artificial waterfalls) in the stream channel that maintain stream flow, yet prevent crayfishes from walking or swimming up the barrier.
 These methods have thus far shown mixed results (Kerby et al., 2005; Gherardi et al., 2011), and they may be most effective when used to control isolated or confined invasive crayfish populations (Gherardi et al., 2011).
 Control methods proposed for invasive fishes, such as electric or carbon dioxide barriers, may be one avenue to explore for invasive crayfish control.

 Our local community members can play an important role in preventing, managing, and helping scientists learn more about biological invasions.
 “Community scientists” can greatly influence our understanding of invasive crayfishes by reporting new invasions or by documenting the spread of existing populations.
 Community scientists can also play a central role in sharing information relating to invasive crayfishes to other members of the public that are not often easily reached by scientists.
 By involving the public in data collection, we can help boost scientific literacy in our communities and increase conservation efforts.

 Illinois-Indiana Sea Grant will be training community scientists to monitor crayfish at state and national science teacher conferences.
-Information and tools used at these conferences will be posted when available.
+Information and tools used at these conferences will be shared publicly when available.